 Less than two months later, we successfully delivered the first cellular starting material for manufacture for our partner.

-Today, Be The Match BioTherapies works with more than 40 cell and gene therapy companies.
+Today, Be The Match BioTherapies works with more than 50 cell and gene therapy companies.
 These companies range from small, start-ups to large pharmaceutical companies.
-They rely on the expertise our team developed over nearly 35 years of delivering time-critical cell therapies to patients.
+They rely on the expertise our team developed over more than 35 years of delivering time-critical cell therapies to patients.

 A recent history with deep roots in cellular therapy